gnachman/iterm2-website/source/_includes/3.5/documentation-general-usage.md

 If you hold cmd and option while selecting, a rectangular selection will be made.

-If mouse reporting is enabled (in Preferences > Profile > Terminal) and the currently running terminal application is using it, pressing option will temporarily disable it so you can make a selection.
+If mouse reporting is enabled (in Settings > Profile > Terminal) and the currently running terminal application is using it, pressing option will temporarily disable it so you can make a selection.

 Right clicking on certain values shows helpful information in the context menu:

   * Right-clicking on a number shows its conversion to or from hex, or if it looks like a unix timestamp its representation in local time will be shown.
   * Right-clicking on a non-ASCII character shows its code point and UTF-8 representation.

-You can configure your pointing device's scroll gesture to send arrow keys in interactive programs by turning on Preferences > Advanced > Scroll wheel sends arrow keys when in alternate screen mode, but it will only work if **Preferences > Profiles > Terminal > Disable save/restore alternate screen** is turned off.
+You can configure your pointing device's scroll gesture to send arrow keys in interactive programs by turning on Settings > Advanced > Scroll wheel sends arrow keys when in alternate screen mode, but it will only work if **Settings > Profiles > Terminal > Disable save/restore alternate screen** is turned off.

 A three-finger swipe left or right on a trackpad (if configured to "navigate") will select an adjacent tab.